 The accounts are subject to detailed review by an independent external auditor.
-The audit provides assurance that the accounts provide a true and fair view of the financial position, are prepared correctly, that proper accounting practices have been followed and that arrangements have been made for securing economy, efficiency and effectiveness in the use of resources.
+The audit provides assurance that the accounts provide a true and fair view of the financial position, are prepared correctly, that proper accounting practices have been followed and that arrangements have been followed and that arrangements have been made for securing economy, efficiency and effectiveness in the use of resources.